open-horizon/exchange-api/README.md

 ### External changes

 - Added GET /admin/version
+- Docker tag for exchange docker image no longer has the "v" before the version number
 - Modified pattern resource so dataVerification field could be specified as `{}` if you are not using it
 - For the references between resources that are not enforced by DB foreign keys, added checking when the resource is created, updated, or patched:
     - microservices referenced by a workload